-Please advise staff of any over-the-counter medications that you may wish to use so your doctor can consider them when planning your care.
-Our clinical practice guidelines do not allow us to give you medications that are not ordered by your doctor.
+Please advise a team member of any overthe-counter medications that you may wish to use so your doctor can consider them when planning your care.
+Our clinical practice guidelines do not allow us to give you medications that are not ordered by vour doctor.